Crispian Mills: Films

 In 2001, shortly after his father Roy Boulting's death, Mills began writing film scripts.
 His first screenplay The Winged Boy was bought by the Hollywood production company Gold Circle, but has never been made.
 Mills continued to write and develop material, eventually writing and co-directing A Fantastic Fear of Everything, starring Simon Pegg.
 The film, which tells the story of a paranoid crime writer with an irrational fear of launderettes and hedgehogs, received mixed to negative reviews.
 Many indie reviewers praised its visual originality and Simon Pegg's performance, which won him Best Male actor at Toronto after Dark film festival.
 Empire magazine gave it 3 stars.
 In 2018 Mills directed and co-wrote another movie project, Slaughterhouse Rulez, this time including both Simon Pegg and Nick Frost.
-It also met with mixed to negative reviews.
+It was also met with mixed to negative reviews.

 Personal life

 Mills has been married to the former model Josephine Mills (née Branfoot) since 1995.
-They lived in Bath, England for twelve years with their two sons.
+They have lived in Bath, and Cornwall with their two sons.